 Katie has received a 5 Elements Vinyasa Flow certification from Kristin Cooper-Gulak at the Wilmington Yoga Center with additional training in Prenatal Yoga, Yoga for PTSD and trauma sensitive populations, Kids Yoga, Yoga for Seniors and more.
 Katie remains forever grateful to consider Maggie Kennis and Kristin Cooper-Gulak as her primary teachers.
 She has also studied under such influential teachers as Kathryn Budig, Tiffany Cruikshank, Tim Miller, Leslie Kaminoff, Jason Crandell, Rolf Gates, and Maty Ezraty.

-Kate is a Kunga Yoga instructor who is committed to sharing the benefits of uniting mind, body, and spirit in a welcoming community space through the practice of yoga.
+Kate is a 200hr Kunga Yoga instructor who is committed to sharing the benefits of uniting mind, body, and spirit in a welcoming community space through the practice of yoga.
 Addicted to movement from a young age, Kate was a competitive gymnast and springboard diver through college.
 After completing her Ph.D. in Oceanography in 2010, Kate moved to the Outer Banks and began searching for a new physical activity to serve as a lifelong sport.
 Kate discovered yoga in 2014, and was immediately drawn to the physical discipline and concentration required for the practice—as well as the chance to hang out upside-down again.
 Through a dedicated daily practice, Kate began to recognize not only the physical benefits of yoga, but also the transformational power of linking movement and breath in reducing stress, increasing focus, building community, and discovering the present moment.
-Deciding to take her practice to the next level, Kate is in the process of completing her 200 hour teaching certification with Village Yoga & Wilmington Yoga Center under the guidance of Katie Kennis and Jessica Moody.
+Deciding to take her practice to the next level, Kate completed her 200 hour teaching certification with Village Yoga in August 2017 under the guidance of Katie Kennis and Jessica Moody.
 Kate strives to create dynamic flows in her classes that encourage her students to safely explore new asanas through proper alignment and foundational strength building.
-When not practicing yoga or studying the coast as a research scientist at the Duck Research Pier, Kate can be found surfing, hanging with her two Siberian Huskies, or handstanding just about anywhere.
+When not practicing yoga or studying the coast as a research scientist at the Duck Research Pier, Kate can be found surfing, exploring with her Siberian Husky, Chloe, or handstanding just about anywhere.

 Sandy was first introduced to yoga by her mother when she was a child.
 She began a regular practice in the 70’s while living on the west coast.
 It was then that her curiosity and interest grew about yogic philosophy and the teachings of the ancient yogis.
 After moving back east in 1985, she became a student of Swami Satchinananda and Intregal Yoga.
 His philosophy of “Truth is one, paths are many” remains a guiding principal in her life.